AndPuQing/gflow/README.md

 1.  **Start the scheduler daemon**:
     ```bash
-    gctl up
+    gflowd up
     ```
-    You can check its status with `gctl status`.
+    Run this in a dedicated terminal or `tmux` session and leave it running.
+You can check its health at any time with `gflowd status` and inspect resources with `ginfo info`.

 2.  **Submit a job**:
     Create a script `my_job.sh`: